 - Do It Now Now – an open innovation organisation committed to bringing social empowerment to Black communities across the globe.
 Funding and support available through a number of targeted initiatives.

 - UnLtd Awards – funding and support for social entrepreneurs trying to start or grow their social business.
 UnLtd has committed that 50% of their Awards will support social entrepreneurs who come from a disabled and/or Black, Asian or minority ethnic background.

 - Create Equity – a new initiative that is currently in development, spanning funding, campaigns and an online support hub.
 The aim is to champion a more racially equitable distribution of funding and investment in the arts and the creative industries.

 - Enterprise Development Programme – run by Access Foundation in partnership with The Ubele Initiative, this programme provides grant and learning support to help Black and Minoritised Community led social enterprises get off the ground.
 Stage one applications closed on 6 July 2021.
 More details and guidance can be found on the website.

 - Greater Manchester BAME Social Enterprise Network – provides opportunities for peer networking, skills development and business support for BAME social entrepreneurs in Greater Manchester.

-- Black South West Network – A Black-led racial justice charity based in Bristol that runs business support and incubator programmes and organises events for Black and minoritised led organisations.
+- Black South West Network – A Black-led racial justice charity based in Bristol that runs business support and incubator programmes and organises events for Black and minoritised community led organisations.

 Lead image – MeWe360 – photo by Kriss Flow